satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 There is a separate readme for installing the ethercat-master package.
 If you are using the RMD repo, you can skip ahead to step 4.
-If you are using the installscript, you can skip to step 5.
+If you are using the installscript, run the script and skip to step 5.
 You will likely need to install this package before installing the linuxcnc-ethercat files.
 `sudo apt install libexpat1-dev`